Remote Database Access

 3. Run a database query:

-• wp db query "your query here;"
+• wp db query "some query here;"

 • For example, this will list all post titles: wp db query 'SELECT post_title FROM wp_posts;'